 Do you have a story to tell?
 Could you see your story adapted for the stage?

-If you have a story to tell but are not quite sure how to get the idea from your head and onto the page, then the First Nations Writers Retreat can help you on that journey.
+If you have a story to tell and are looking for a career in script writing, then the Narrung Writers Retreat can help you on that journey.

 Join award-winning Indigenous Playwright Nathan Maynard and multi-talented performer, writer and theatre-maker Alexis West for this free writer’s retreat on traditional Ngarrindjeri land on the picturesque shores of Lake Alexandrina, South Australia.

-This is the second writer’s retreat Nathan Maynard and Alexis West have facilitated for emerging First Nations Playwrights on Ngarrindjeri country and they are very excited to be involved in your journey of getting the story in your head onto the page to then be manifested onto the stage.
+Nathan Maynard and Alexis West are very excited to return to Ngarrindjeri country and be involved in your journey of getting the story in your head onto the page to then be manifested onto the stage.

-The retreat will run from 4pm Friday 7 June to 2pm Monday 10 June.
+The retreat will run from 4pm on Friday 5 June to 2pm on Monday 8 June.
 Narrung is an approximate 2 hr drive from Adelaide.

-Apply below for First Nations Writers’ Retreat 2019.
+Apply below for First Nations Writers’ Retreat 2020 in Narrung.

 If you have any questions or require assistance with the form, please contact Pippa Stroud on 8444 0400 or email [email protected].